Donate

 🕥 Time: 04:00 PM to 05:00 PM IST

-📢 Join us as we discuss strategies to build cooler, safer, and more resilient cities in the face of extreme heat.
-Don’t miss this important discussion.
-Let’s act now for climate-safe urban futures.
+Thank you to all who joined us in this vital conversation on strategies to build cooler, safer, and more resilient cities in the face of extreme heat.
+This discussion was a significant step toward climate-safe urban futures.

 Stay in touch with AIDMI